MysteryPancake/Houdini-OpenCL/README.md

 }
 ```

-SideFX added @-binding syntax to make it shorter to write kernels.
+SideFX added a syntax called [@-bindings](#-bindings-version) to make it shorter to write kernels.
 Here's the @-binding equivalent:

 ```cpp
 // Bind P as 32-bit float with read/write, no need for Bindings tab